 - Booking for Acces Concert

-Building on this success, Joachim continues to work on all the great European composers, be they German, French, Russian, Austrian (from the 18th, 19th or 20th century), on all styles of Latin music (salsa, rumba, Cuban jazz, Venezuelan music...).
-A bubbling creative magma that leads him to his first EP in October 2018 and the preparation of his first live album.
+Strengthened by this success, Joachim continues on his path, summoning all the great European composers, whether German, French, Russian, Austrian (from the 18th, 19th or 20th century), on all styles of Latin music (salsa, rumba, Cuban jazz, Venezuelan music...).
+A bubbling creative magma that leads him to his first EP in October 2018 and the preparation of his first live.

 "Via Havana" is therefore not a simple album of covers.
-It is a project as singular as it is unclassifiable.
-An ambitious musical concept that aims to reconcile two musical universes that everything seems to oppose.
-Listening to these 10 tracks, one rediscovers both the astonishing lightness of classical music - too often wrongly considered as hermetic and elitist - and the harmonic and rhythmic richness of Latin music, far from the clichés that are sometimes scorned against it.
-The symphonies of Beethoven and Shostakovich then start dancing to the rhythms of the rumba, while the works of Malher, Mozart and Rimsky-Korsakov strut their stuff to Latin jazz tunes, offering the public a unique encounter between Europe and Havana.
+It is a project as singular as unclassifiable.
+An ambitious musical concept that aims to reconcile two musical worlds that everything seems to oppose.
+Listening to these 10 tracks, one rediscovers both the astonishing lightness of classical music - too often wrongly considered as hermetic and elitist - and the harmonic and rhythmic richness of Latin music, far from the clichés sometimes contemptuous of it.
+The symphonies of Beethoven and Shostakovich start to dance on rumba rhythms, while the works of Malher, Mozart and Rimsky-Korsakov strut on Latin jazz tunes, offering to the public a unique meeting between Europe and Havana.